LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 All the time.
 We must make it a priority and get into the habit of taking care of ourselves.
 We need to look after our physical needs and attend to our emotional needs, especially when we feel stressed.

-\[Box\] We need to practise self-care and self-compassion all the time.
+> We need to practise self-care and self-compassion all the time.

 ### 3-28 How can peer support groups help?